-During reconstruction, healthy adjacent tissue is taken and placed over the wound.
+During reconstruction, we take healthy adjacent tissue and place it over the wound.
 The sutures are positioned to follow the natural curves and features of your face to minimize the resulting scar.

-Depending on your circumstance, a skin graft may be used instead.
-This is when a thin layer of skin is removed from one area of the body and placed on the wound.
+Depending on your circumstance, we may use a skin graft instead.
+This is when we remove a thin layer of skin from one area of the body and place it on the wound.

 During your consultation, our surgeons will determine what option would be best for you.

 After treatment the wound may be sore, red and drain small amounts of fluid.
 It is imperative to follow all wound care instructions provided by our surgeon.
 Cleansing and applying topical medications exactly as instructed will assure you achieve the best possible results.
-Limiting movement and any stressful activities is recommended and will keep the wound clean and well protected from possible injuries.
+We recommend limiting movement and any stressful activities to keep the wound clean and protect it from possible injuries.

 Healing can extend for a couple of months.
 The more time that it heals, the more the incision lines will continue to improve.
 It may take up to a year or more for incision lines to refine and fade to a certain degree.
 Follow up procedures may be necessary to complete and refine your results.

 Sun exposure can lead to irregular pigmentation and raise scars.
-I may turn them red or dark and can increase the risk of developing skin cancer in another region of your body.
+It may turn them red or dark and can increase the risk of developing skin cancer in another region of your body.

 To learn more about Skin Cancer Removal and Reconstruction, or to schedule a consultation, call (616) 459-1907 today!
 Elite Plastic Surgery serves Grand Rapids, MI and surrounding areas.